Adebanjo, Ezeife blame military for Nigeria’s structural defects

-The duo of former governor of Anambra state, Dr. Chukwuemeka Ezeife and elder statesman, Chief Ayo Adebanjo, have blamed past military governments for the current structural defects generating debate and problems in the country.
+Former governor of old Anambra State, Dr. Chukwuemeka Ezeife and elder statesman, Chief Ayo Adebanjo, have blamed past military governments for the current, structural defects generating debate and problems in the country.

+Ezeife and Adebanjo spoke at the unveiling of a book, “We can’t all be wrong, Nigeria and the restructuring debate, by Dr Ethelbert Okere, in Abuja, on Tuesday.

-His words, “I want to lay emphasis on certain things especially the impression that restructuring is about breaking up Nigeria,” he said, claiming that: “the government of the day is opposed to restructuring and have campaigned against it for obvious reason that they don’t want it.
+“I want to lay emphasis on certain things especially the impression that restructuring is about breaking up Nigeria.
+The government of the day is opposed to restructuring and have campaigned against it, for obvious reason that they don’t want it.

-“From Balewa to particularly Buhari and the APC, anybody opposed to restructuring which is not a political philosophy, don’t mean well for the country.
-We want to restructure the country from the unity that the military gave us to federalism.
-The military created this problem for us in 1966 we would not have been in this problem if the military has not restructured Nigeria,” Adebanjo said.

-Similarly, Ezeife, in his goodwill message, insisted that restructuring remains the only solution to keep Nigeria united, warning that the current structure which conferred undue advantage on certain region portends danger to the existence of Nigeria as a country.
+Similarly, Ezeife, in his goodwill message insisted that restructuring remains the only solution to keeping Nigeria united, and warned that the current structure, which confers undue advantage on certain regions, portends danger to the existence of Nigeria as a country.

-According to Ezeife, “What we mean by restructuring is returning to a structure agreed by our founding fathers, a structure that worked and the World Bank commended Nigeria.
-We mean a structure which were responsibilities were all the money used by the government came from the regions.

-“The people monitored what the governors were doing with their money then.
-It is not about going to Abuja to get federal revenues and spending them as they chose without any supervision from anybody.
-We are talking about returning to a structure which vested powers on the regions as federating units.

 “Remember that the northern military created more states and local governments with all of them getting money from the federal government.
 We must understand why some people are unhappy.
 We must find a way of making them less unhappy but talking against restructuring is talking arrant nonsense.